villekf/OMEGA-doc/docs/source/usage.rst

 | ``options.TV_use_anatomical = false;``, if true, uses anatomical weighting with TV, when supported.
 | ``options.TVtype = 1;``, the "type" of TV.
 See :doc:`algorithms`.
 | ``options.APLSsmoothing = 1e-5;``, the "smoothing" value of APLS, which prevents division and square root of zero.
+| ``options.sigma = 1;``, the filtering parameter of non-local methods.
+Higher values smooth the image, smaller values make it sharper.
 | ``options.Nlx = 1;``, the non-local patch window size in x-direction.
 The total amount is always (Nlx * 2 + 1).
 See :doc:`algorithms`.
 | ``options.Nly = 1;``, the non-local patch window size in y-direction.
 The total amount is always (Nly * 2 + 1).
 See :doc:`algorithms`.
 | ``options.Nlz = 1;``, the non-local patch window size in z-direction.
 The total amount is always (Nlz * 2 + 1).
 See :doc:`algorithms`.
 | ``options.RDP_gamma = 1;``, RDP "gamma" value that controls the edge preservation.
-Larger values make the reconstruction smoother, while smaller ones sharpen it.
+Higher values sharpen the image, lower values smooth it.
 | ``options.use2DTGV = false;``, if true, computes the TGV only on 2D (slice) region, without taking into account the 3rd dimension.
 Reduces memory cost, but decreases reconstruction quality.
 | ``options.useL2Ball = true;``, if true, proximal TV and TGV are computed using L2 (ball).
 If false, L1 (ball) is used instead.
 Should have only a marginal effect on the reconstruction.